Root Canal Therapy

 Losing a tooth can result in a number of problems such as difficulty in biting or chewing and related oral health problems.
 Root canal treatment can help save your teeth rather than manage with missing teeth.

 Advanced techniques and modern equipment have made root canal treatment a successful and relatively pain-free procedure today.
-By taking good care of your treated tooth and visiting your dentist regularly, it may last for many years.
+By taking good care of your root canal treated tooth and visiting your dentist regularly, it may last for many years.

 Causes of Infection or Inflammation of the Tissue